shivanipathak5143-web/LeetTrack/README.md

 ## Overview

-LeetTrack is a full-stack MERN application built for anyone serious about mastering Data Structures & Algorithms.
+LeetTrack is a full-stack application built for anyone serious about mastering Data Structures & Algorithms.
 Instead of just tracking what you've solved, it acts as a full mentorship layer — combining progress analytics with an AI coach that understands your stats and guides you accordingly.

 ## Core Features